letsencrypt/website/docs/caa.md

 # Timeout

-Sometimes CAA queries timeout.
+Sometimes CAA queries time out.
 That is, the authoritative name server never replies with an answer at all, even after multiple retries.
 Most commonly this happens when your nameserver has a misconfigured firewall in front of it that drops DNS queries with unknown qtypes.
 File a support ticket with your DNS